 Charging LiPo batteries at 1C or lower is recommended, as it puts the least strain on the battery.
 This means setting the charge current to 1 times the battery’s capacity.
 For example, for a 1500mAh LiPo, charging at 1C means setting the charge current to 1.5A (1C x 1500mA), and for a 900mAh battery, that is 0.9A, and so on.

-Fun Fact: Charging at 1C will take approximately one hour to fully charge the battery from empty.
+Fun Fact: Charging at 1C will take approximately one hour to fully charge the battery from empty, regardless the size of the pack.

 Many batteries now support faster charging, such as at 3C or even 5C.
 Ensure you understand your LiPo’s specifications before charging at higher rates.
 If in doubt, just charge at 1C, as charging your battery at higher C rates increases the risk of LiPo overheating or causing a fire.